tarunaz/katacoda-scenarios/rhoar-vertx/04-create-openshift-project.md

 **1. Login to OpenShift Container Platform**

+Do this in the 1st terminal.
 To login, we will use the oc command and then specify username and password like this:

 ``oc login https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com -u developer -p developer --insecure-skip-tls-verify=true``{{execute interrupt}}